ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 (see {{!scramble-transform=scramble-transform}}).

-Regardless of which packet transform is used, both tunnelled and forwarded mode are still vulnerable to size and timing attacks.
+Regardless of which packet transform is used, both tunnelled and forwarded mode are still vulnerable to size and timing attacks, without the addition of techniques that go beyond the analysis in this document, such as padding and adding chaff packets.

 Unlike tunnelled mode where packets are fully encapsulated in the client to proxy connection, clients using forwarded mode to access multiple target servers